Wakesurfing is a sport that has become increasingly popular in the recent years.

 Surf Boards and Wakesurfing Boards

-People use to do wakesurfing with surf boards but now there are many companies who make specific boards for wakesurfing.
-The wakesurfing board is the best choice because it has an easy learning curve.
+People use to wakesurf with regular surfboards, but now there are many companies who make specific boards for wakesurfing.

 How to Get Up

-Getting up is not as difficult as it looks.
-Simply relax and lay back while placing your feet loosely on the wakesurf board.
-Make sure that you bend your knees and start slowly at 2mph, this will give you the chance to dial in.
+You should simply relax and lay back while placing your feet loosely on the wakesurf board.
+Make sure your knees are bent and start moving slowly at 2 mph, this will give you the chance to dial in.

 Positioning your Feet